springload/draftail/README.md

 ## Features

 Draftail aims for a mouse-free, keyboard-centric experience.
-Most formatting can be done by using common keyboard shortcuts, inspired by Google Docs and [Markdown](https://en.wikipedia.org/wiki/Markdown).

 Here are important features worth highlighting:

 - Support for [keyboard shortcuts](https://www.draftail.org/docs/keyboard-shortcuts).
 Lots of them!
 - Paste from Word.
 Or any other editor.
 It just works.